 Note that bonus depreciation is not subject to any asset purchase limit like Section 179 property.

 ATRA has retained through 2013 the tax break that allows a shortened 15 year recovery period for qualified leasehold improvements, restaurant and retail improvement property.
 Normally the recovery period for this type of property is 39 years so this is a huge tax break.

-New businesses can take advantage of the increased deduction for start-up expenditures.
-This start-up expense deduction limit is $10,000.
-The phaseout threshold is $60,000.
-Thus, if you have incurred during 2013 start-up costs to create an active trade or business, or the investigation of the creation or acquisition of an active trade or business, you may benefit from this increased deduction.
+New businesses can take advantage of the deduction for start-up expenditures.
+This start-up expense deduction limit is $5,000.
+The phaseout threshold is $50,000.
+Thus, if you have incurred start-up costs to create an active trade or business, or the investigation of the creation or acquisition of an active trade or business, you may benefit from this increased deduction.
 Entrepreneurs can recover more small business start-up expenses up-front, thereby increasing cash flow and providing other benefits.

 The so-called “repair” regulations include a valuable de minimis rule, which could enable taxpayers to expense otherwise capitalized tangible property.
 Qualified taxpayers may claim a current deduction for the cost of acquiring items of relatively low-cost property, including materials and supplies, if specific requirements are met.